apnadkarni/blt/man/graph.rst

       Indicates that the scale of the axis is logarithmic.

     **time**
       Indicates that the axis scale is time.
 The data values on the axis are in assumed to be in seconds.
+The tick values will be in displayed in a date or time format (years, months, days, hours, minutes, or seconds).

   **-scrollcommand** *command*
     Specify the prefix for a command used to communicate with scrollbars